aws-samples/amazon-forecast-samples/README.md

 Now that you have your environment created, you need to save the name of your S3 bucket for future use, you can find it by clicking on the `Outputs` tab and then looking for the resource `S3Bucket`, once you find it copy and paste it to a text file for the time being.

 ![StackWizard5](static/imgs/img8.png)

-## FAQ

-_How do I contribute my own example notebook?_
- Although we're extremely excited to receive contributions from the community, we're still working on the best mechanism to take in examples from external sources.
-Please bear with us in the short-term if pull requests take longer than expected or are closed.

- _How do I use control AWS Forecast resources using the aws cli?_

-  You can clone or download this repository and run `aws configure add-model --service-model [MODEL_JSON_FILE]` on the files in `sdk`, eg `aws configure add-model --service-model file://forecast-2019-07-22.normal.json`

- ## Contact us
- Contact the dev team @ forecastpreview-support@amazon.com